The painful absurdity of AG William Barr's slavery comment

 In this system, African captives "could be mortgaged, bred, won in a bet, given as wedding presents, bequeathed to heirs, sold away from spouses or children to cover an owner's debt or to spite a rival or to settle an estate," Wilkerson writes.

-That Barr painted a few months of being told -- or really, in many cases, asked -- to stay home during a global pandemic as even remotely in the same category as the practice of enslavement is ridiculous.
-(To say nothing of the fact that he skipped over, among other things, Jim Crow, Japanese internment during World War II, and the slaughter of Native Americans.)
+That Barr painted a few months of being told -- or as it was in many cases, asked -- to stay home during a global pandemic as being even remotely in the same category as the practice of enslavement is ridiculous.
+(To say nothing of the fact that he skipped over, among other things, Jim Crow, Japanese internment during World War II and the slaughter of Native Americans.)

-But even during a summer that's otherwise been seized by a racial reckoning, the attorney general's comments are the furthest thing from surprising.
+But even during a summer that's been seized by a racial reckoning, the attorney general's comment was the furthest thing from surprising.

 "No, I don't think there are two justice systems.
 You know, I think the narrative that the police are on some, you know, epidemic of shooting unarmed Black men is simply a false narrative and also the narrative that that's based on race," Barr said earlier this month to CNN's Wolf Blitzer, of the police shootings of Black Americans.